tymyrddin/purple/source/docs/ai-security/context.md

 systems may carry the established normality profile forward to the new account, defeating the purpose of the reset and allowing shaped context to persist across what appears to be a fresh start.

-## Why startup enrichment is especially vulnerable
+## Startup enrichment is especially vulnerable

 Enrichment infrastructure in startups is often assembled from third-party APIs without a clear model of how those signals interact.
 Signal weighting is rarely documented.
 Data retention policies for enrichment inputs